CiscoDevNet/cloud-cml/documentation/AWS.md

 There are currently two scripts provided for CML instance customization.

 1. Patch VMX.
 The `00-patch_vmx.sh` script disables/bypasses the VMX CPU flag check.
 This allows to run some reference platforms on non-metal AWS instance flavors.
 This limits the list of nodes that actually work quite significantly and is not supported.
 Use at your own risk.
-2. PATty.
-The `01-patty.sh` script installs the PATty package.
-The package must be present in the bucket at the top level.
-It is experimental at this point in time.
-The name of the Debian package is hard-coded into the script (this package is currently not available publicly).
+2. Let's Encrypt.
+The `03-letsencrypt.sh` script copies a cert from storage if it exists and matches the configured hostname.
+If not, it requests one via the Let's Encrypt service.
+For this to work, it needs to have a valid hostname in DNS.
+The script uses DynDNS which likely has to be replaced with something else to make this work.
+Also note, that this script uses 'extra' variables to e.g. store the username and password for the DynDNS service.

 There's also a dummy entry in that list as the list must have at least one element.
 So, when not doing any of the predefined entries, at least the dummy must be present.

-> **Note:** PATty is currently not available as a standalone .deb file.
-We will include it with 2.6.1 as part of the controller distribution (in addition to installing it).
+> [!NOTE]

-> **Note:** AWS userdata is limited to 16KB of data (Base64 encoded).
+> AWS userdata is limited to 16KB of data (Base64 encoded).
 That limit is easily reached.
 If more customization is done with additional scripts (like certificate installation or system customization), then it's likely to run into this limit.
 The tooling will eventually need to copy the script bundle to storage (S3) and download it from there during server bring-up (this is not done today!).
 See [this SO post](https://stackoverflow.com/questions/72099325/bypassing-16kb-ec2-user-data-limitation).

 #### Sys section